argonaut-js/DnD/index.md

 This young Black dragon was found wounded in the hold of a [[shipwreck]] near [[Goblinroar Cove]].
 He had been imprisoned in an iron box, kidnapped by [[Rast]] for some unknown purpose.
 After the ship went down he has not been seen again. his whereabouts are unknown.</tw-passagedata><tw-passagedata pid="67" name="Rast" tags="" position="202,819" size="100,100">Drow assassin
 Rast and his companions were transporting a kidnapped [[Black Dragon]] when the [[shipwreck]] happened.
 They each wore a mysterious dragon skull emblem on a pendant, and when killed they arose again as [[zombies]]. </tw-passagedata><tw-passagedata pid="68" name="nomads" tags="" position="961,790" size="100,100">A huge trade caravan, almost a traveling city that makes a 5 year circular trip around the country.
 Run by a council of elders, they accept other travelers into their fold for as long as they need. [[Red Oak]] lived with them for many years before settling down in [[Seacliff Forest]] </tw-passagedata><tw-passagedata pid="69" name="Rusttrap D&#39;pencil" tags="" position="530,24" size="100,100">Goblin, Student
 Once a highwayman with the [[sharptooth goblin raiders]], Rusttrap surrendered after the defeat of Brokwin Thousandbabies and was granted clemency by the heroes.
 He now studies at the monastery to become a worthy member of the community and [[Goblinroar Cove]]&#39;s only actual Goblin.</tw-passagedata><tw-passagedata pid="70" name="sharptooth goblin raiders" tags="" position="1596,93" size="100,100">Lead by Brokwin Thousandbabies, this small splinter group of the [[Sharptooth goblin clan]] left their home in search of new hunting grounds after the chief of the clan became obsessed with a large mysterious egg.
 They built a hidden raiding camp in the hills near the road out of [[Goblinroar Cove]] and staged an ambush on a carriage belonging to [[Elmond]], a tax collector from Waterdeep.
 The heroes tracked the raiders to their hideout, defeating falling rock traps and guard wolves.
 In a firey battle the goblins were slain, except for [[Rusttrap D&#39;pencil]] who surrendered.
 The tax money was recovered and the heroes rewarded.</tw-passagedata><tw-passagedata pid="71" name="Sharptooth goblin clan" tags="" position="1731,98" size="100,100">Somewhere on the High Moor, this clan of goblins makes their home.
 They are known for the practice of filing their teeth sharp which gives them a nasty bite full of disease.
 While not as powerfull as the Orc and Hobgoblin clans of the area they are opportunistic bandits, known to ambush and kill travelers for supplies.
-Recent information from [[Rusttrap D&#39;pencil]] indicates that the clan has been through starnge changes lately and their chief has them worshiping a stange egg stolen from kobolds.</tw-passagedata><tw-passagedata pid="72" name="burning goblins" tags="" position="486,1152" size="100,100">Double-click this passage to edit it.</tw-passagedata><tw-passagedata pid="73" name="Geoff and Percival" tags="" position="673,916" size="100,100">Tiefling merchant, and his displacer beast.
+Recent information from [[Rusttrap D&#39;pencil]] indicates that the clan has been through starnge changes lately and their chief has them worshiping a stange egg stolen from kobolds.</tw-passagedata><tw-passagedata pid="72" name="burning goblins" tags="" position="1700,850" size="100,100">Once known as the [[Sharptooth goblin clan]], The now &#39;burning&#39; goblins follow a new leader.
+The chief began worshiping and perhaps follwoing orders given to him by a mysterious egg found in some ancient ruins. [[the egg]] has since hatched and according to information from [[Buckrain Politosh]] a dragon now leads the clan.
+They have been raiding and taking much more food and other loot than usual.</tw-passagedata><tw-passagedata pid="73" name="Geoff and Percival" tags="" position="673,916" size="100,100">Tiefling merchant, and his displacer beast.
 Geoff arrived late to the Swords day festival in [[Goblinroar Cove]] and met the heroes as they returned from defeating the [[sharptooth goblin raiders]].
 He is a travelling merchant of rare and unique magical items of dubious usefulness.
 His cart is pulled by Percival, a fearsome but docile displacer beast.</tw-passagedata><tw-passagedata pid="74" name="Elmond" tags="" position="1526,261" size="100,100">Human, commoner
 A tax collector for the lords of Waterdeep.
 Elmond was attacked by [[sharptooth goblin raiders]] on the road to [[Goblinroar Cove]] and his lockbox stolen.
-He enlisted the help of our heroes to retriev the tax money and is eternally greatful to them.</tw-passagedata></tw-storydata>
+He enlisted the help of our heroes to retriev the tax money and is eternally greatful to them.</tw-passagedata><tw-passagedata pid="75" name="Expedition to the High Moors" tags="" position="1710,366" size="100,100">Our heroes Traveled up the Trade Way in the company of [[Geoff and Percival]] and [[Elmond]], then parted ways to head to the town of [[Secomber]] on the edge of the [[High Moors]].
+Exploring the town tey bacame suspicious of [[Sir Amblin Flecator]] the captain fo the guard, chatted with [[Spoogum]], recovered a magic wand from [[Harv and Jeb Boringman]] and returned them to their father [[Queece Boringman]] before spending the night at [[Black Palm Inn]].
+Next morning the set out for [[Boringman farm]] where they discovered [[Juice Matuse]] investigating the goblins.
+Not trusting his story of wokring for a lord of waterdeep, they left him behind and tracked teh goblins to the [[Goblin caves]].
+They witnessed a battle where a small group of kobolds was destroyed by the goblin guards, then set up an abush, destroying the guards themselves. [[Gremlin t.
+Squearfish]] the last remaining guard, was questioned, knocked out, and placed in a pit.
+Proceeding through the caves, they met [[Buckrain Politosh]] and [[Dibbles]] who told them the egg had hatched.
+The crew headed to the boss&#39;s chamber, defeated the goblins and took control of and ancient, damaged shield guardian.</tw-passagedata><tw-passagedata pid="76" name="Secomber" tags="" position="1750,500" size="100,100">Once a border fortress, destroyed during an ancient war, the town lies among the crumbling walls of the old fort now overrun with goats.
+The townsfolk keep an uneasy peace with the nomadic tribes of the [[High Moors]], sometime suffering raids and sometimes engaging in trade.
+[[Black Palm Inn]] is the only place for travelers to stay, [[Spoogum&#39;s general store]] is the largest business, and [[the old keep]] is the headquarters of the city watch.
+An ancient war machine remains stuck in a piece of the outter wall, and walking paths to the outlying farms pass through the many gaps in the old defenses.</tw-passagedata><tw-passagedata pid="77" name="Black Palm Inn" tags="" position="1875,500" size="100,100">The only Inn in [[Secomber]].
+It is run by [[Horris Sophisofable]].
+A small but well kept establishment, it&#39;s menu consists mostly of goat.</tw-passagedata><tw-passagedata pid="78" name="Spoogum&#39;s general store" tags="" position="1975,500" size="100,100">The only real business of note in [[Secomber]].
+Run by the gregarious lizardman [[Spoogum]], you can find most common goods and gossip here.</tw-passagedata><tw-passagedata pid="79" name="the old keep" tags="" position="2075,500" size="100,100">The only structure from the old fortress in [[Secomber]] that is still in use.
+The ground floor is the headquarters of the city watch, led by [[Sir Amblin Flecator]].
+The upper floors are unusable, and the basement contains a myseterious locked door labled &#39;danger!&#39;</tw-passagedata><tw-passagedata pid="80" name="Boringman farm" tags="" position="2175,500" size="100,100">The furthest Farm outside of [[Secomber]].
+It was overrun by a [[burning goblins]] raiding party. [[Queece Boringman]] and his sons [[Harv and Jeb Boringman]] escaped and took up residence in an abandoned house in town.
+When our heroes searched the farm they found [[Juice Matuse]] already there investigating.</tw-passagedata><tw-passagedata pid="81" name="Horris Sophisofable" tags="" position="1875,600" size="100,100">Dwarf, Innkeeper
+Horris is not unpleasent, but not above charging excesive rates to travelers if he can get away with it.</tw-passagedata><tw-passagedata pid="82" name="Spoogum" tags="" position="1975,600" size="100,100">Lizardman, Shopkeeper.
+This chatty Lizardman runs [[Spoogum&#39;s general store]].
+He&#39;s good natured but loves to gossip and will tell you any rumors he&#39;s heard without even beeing asked.
+If you take what he says with a grain of salt he can be a good source of information.</tw-passagedata><tw-passagedata pid="83" name="Sir Amblin Flecator" tags="" position="2075,600" size="100,100">Human, Knight.
+Guard captain of the town of [[Secomber]], Amblin is wary and suspicious.
+He is certainly hiding something in the basement of [[the old keep]].
+He promises to reward the Heroes for information or help with the current goblin problem, and is very concerned about what influence [[the egg]] might have on them.</tw-passagedata><tw-passagedata pid="84" name="Queece Boringman" tags="" position="2175,700" size="100,100">Human, farmer.
+An ornery old farmer who lost his farm to a raid from the [[burning goblins]].
+He is repairing an abandoned house in [[Secomber]] and taking out his frustrations by yelling at his sons [[Harv and Jeb Boringman]] </tw-passagedata><tw-passagedata pid="85" name="Harv and Jeb Boringman" tags="" position="2175,600" size="100,100">Human children.
+The sons of [[Queece Boringman]].
+Harv and Jeb were found by the heroes on the outskirts of town, playing with and ancient wagic wand they found in a field.
+After confiscating the wand of fireballs, the heroes returned Harv and Jeb to their father in [[Secomber]].</tw-passagedata><tw-passagedata pid="86" name="Goblin caves" tags="" position="1800,750" size="100,100">Our heroes follwed the trail of the [[burning goblins]] to their cave hideout where they witnessed the defeat of some kobold raiders.
+Inside they defeated the guards and learned from [[Buckrain Politosh]] that [[the egg]] had hatched.
+They defeated the remaining goblins and their chief in the hoard chamber.</tw-passagedata><tw-passagedata pid="87" name="Gremlin t.
+Squearfish" tags="" position="1800,850" size="100,100">Goblin, guard.
+The only survivor of the guards at the [[Goblin caves]].
+Gremlin was tied up, interrogated, and left in a pit by the heroes.</tw-passagedata><tw-passagedata pid="88" name="Buckrain Politosh" tags="" position="1900,850" size="100,100">Goblin, Elder.
+The oldest goblin in the [[Sharptooth goblin clan]], Buckrain has seen the clans fortunes rise and fall.
+He does not care for the current change in leadership, and is not interested in a loosing fight with adventurers.
+He let the heroes know about the situation and kept on cooking mysterious cave stew with his pet lizard [[Dibbles]] </tw-passagedata><tw-passagedata pid="89" name="Dibbles" tags="" position="2000,850" size="100,100">An unknown type of lizard, similar in appearance to an iguana the size of a large dog. [[Buckrain Politosh]]&#39;s companion, he seems friendly. </tw-passagedata><tw-passagedata pid="90" name="High Moors" tags="" position="1851,360" size="100,100">A harsh landscape full of dangerous swamps and bogs.
+This massive plateau was the site of many ancient wars and is dotted with mysterious ruins.
+Now home to nomadic tribes of Goblins and Orcs.
+The [[burning goblins]] live here.
+The western edge ends in a sheer cliff wall, atop which is the ruins of Dragonspear castle.
+The town of [[Secomber]], once a border fortress, is the only permanent settlement on the northern edge.</tw-passagedata><tw-passagedata pid="91" name="the egg" tags="" position="2000,1000" size="100,100">A mysterious egg found in some ancient ruins by the [[Sharptooth goblin clan]].
+It has exerted some kind of influence on the chief who turned the clan towards some kind of fire worship, renaming them the [[burning goblins]].
+According to [[Buckrain Politosh]] it has already hatched and some kind of dragon now holds sway over the goblins.</tw-passagedata></tw-storydata>

 <script title="Twine engine code" data-main="harlowe">"use strict";function _defineProperty(e,t,n){return t in e?Object.defineProperty(e,t,{value:n,enumerable:!0,configurable:!0,writable:!0}):e[t]=n,e}function _toConsumableArray(e){if(Array.isArray(e)){for(var t=0,n=Array(e.length);t<e.length;t++)n[t]=e[t];return n}return Array.from(e)}var _slicedToArray=function(){function e(e,t){var n=[],r=!0,i=!1,o=void 0;try{for(var a,s=e[Symbol.iterator]();!(r=(a=s.next()).done)&&(n.push(a.value),!t||n.length!==t);r=!0);}catch(e){i=!0,o=e}finally{try{!r&&s.return&&s.return()}finally{if(i)throw o}}return n}return function(t,n){if(Array.isArray(t))return t;if(Symbol.iterator in Object(t))return e(t,n);throw new TypeError("Invalid attempt to destructure non-iterable instance")}}(),_typeof="function"==typeof Symbol&&"symbol"==typeof Symbol.iterator?function(e){return typeof e}:function(e){return e&&"function"==typeof Symbol&&e.constructor===Symbol&&e!==Symbol.prototype?"symbol":typeof e};!function(){/**
  * @license almond 0.3.3 Copyright jQuery Foundation and other contributors.